AllonKleinLab/cospar/docs/source/index.rst

 Acknowledgment
 ^^^^^^^^^^^^^^
 Shou-Wen Wang wants to acknowledge `Xiaojie Qiu <https://dynamo-release.readthedocs.io/>`_ for inspiring him to make this website during a simulated discussion.
 He also wants to acknowledge the community that maintains `scanpy <https://scanpy.readthedocs.io/>`_ and `scvelo <https://scvelo.readthedocs.io/>`_.
 He learned a lot about code documentation and how to make a technical website from these two packages.
-Finally, he wants to thank Allon Klein for his mentorship and thoughtful suggestions, and Tal Debrobrah Scully and Qiu Wu for testing the package and making suggestions.
+He  also wants to thank Allon Klein for his mentorship and thoughtful suggestions, and Tal Debrobrah Scully and Qiu Wu for testing the package and making suggestions.
+Finally, he wants to acknowledge the generous support of the Damon Runyon Foundation through the Quantitative Biology Fellowship, which motivates him to dream bigger.

 .. toctree::